 dust on the top of the bottles or boxes.
 This is an indication

 that the oils have been sitting around.
-As time passes, many oils
+As time passes, most oils

 The bottles should be sealed so that the oil couldn't be contaminated